Irenezs/Notes/Restarting Git.md

-Do git config --global credential.helper wincred in D:\Notes Then refresh
+Do git config --global credential.helper wincred in Notes dir Then refresh